-size-of-foreign-type - Returns the number of data bytes used by a foreign object type.
-Macro ftype A foreign type specifier.
+size-of-foreign-type -- Returns the number of data bytes used by a foreign object type. size-of-foreign-type ftype A foreign type specifier.
 This parameter is evaluated.

 '''

 size-of-foreign-type ftype

 '''

 Returns the number of data bytes used by a foreign object type.
 This does not include any Lisp storage overhead.